Physical Therapy & Sports Medicine Center

 Physical Therapy & Rehabilitation located in Greenbelt, MD & Olney, MD

 Migraines are a type of chronic headache that affects up to 12% of people in the United States.
 The primary treatment for migraines includes medications to prevent the headache and manage symptoms during an attack.
 However, there are non-medication treatments for migraines, including physical therapy.
 The team at Physical Therapy & Sports Medicine Center provides customized treatment plans to improve muscle function and posture and reduce stress that may trigger your migraine.
-For an active approach to migraines, call the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, or Silver Spring, Maryland, or schedule an appointment online.
+For an active approach to migraines, call the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, or schedule an appointment online.
 Same-day and next-day appointments are available.

 Migraines Q & A